 Title IX Protects All Members of Patriot Nation

-George Mason University, which has 10 schools and colleges located on six campuses — Fairfax, Arlington, Science and Technology, Mason in Loudoun, Smithsonian-Mason School of Conservation, and Mason Korea (collectively, the “university”) — is committed to providing a safe and non-discriminatory learning, living, and working environment for all members of the university community.
+George Mason University is committed to providing a safe and non-discriminatory learning, living, and working environment for all members of the university community.
 Mason does not discriminate on the basis of sex or gender in any of its education or employment programs and activities.
-The university prohibits sexual assault, sexual exploitation, intimate partner violence, stalking, sexual or gender-based harassment, complicity in the commission of any act prohibited by this policy, and retaliation against a person for the good faith reporting of any of these forms of conduct or participation in any investigation or proceeding.
+The university prohibits sexual assault, sexual exploitation, intimate partner violence, stalking, sexual or gender-based harassment and complicity in the commission of any act prohibited by this policy, as well as retaliation.

 Who Does Title IX Cover?